 Reading Comprehension: Understanding written sentences and paragraphs in work related documents.

 Critical Thinking: Using logic and reasoning to identify the strengths and weaknesses of alternative solutions, conclusions or approaches to problems.

 Coordination: Adjusting actions in relation to others’ actions.

 Operation and Control: Controlling operations of equipment or systems.

 Speaking: Talking to others to convey information effectively.

 Judgment and Decision Making: Considering the relative costs and benefits of potential actions to choose the most appropriate one.

-In 2016, there was an estimated number of 50,100 jobs in the United States for Glazier.
+In the United States, there were 50,100 jobs for Glazier in 2016.
 New jobs are being produced at a rate of 10.4% which is above the national average.
 The Bureau of Labor Statistics predicts 5,200 new jobs for Glazier by 2026.
-The BLS estimates 6,500 yearly job openings in this field.
+Due to new job openings and attrition, there will be an average of 6,500 job openings in this field each year.